|up to €1000 + 200 Spins|

 Deposit bonuses are, in many ways, identical to welcome bonuses.
 Although not as vast in terms of what they offer, deposit bonuses work in much the same way.
 Often, these bonuses are available once per month, on the first deposit a player makes each month.
 However, sometimes, casinos offer deposit bonuses on every deposit a player makes, or sometimes just the first deposit of the week.
 The terms and conditions vary from offer to offer, but the basic principle is still the same.
 Players will be able to claim a percentage-based bonus based on whatever they deposit, up to a specific limit.

 These bonuses often exist as welcome deals for whales, big-spenders and high-rollers.
-Known as VIP bonuses or high-roller bonuses, they offer a much larger sum of cash to depositing players, although players are required to deposit a much larger sum in return.
+Known as VIP bonus or high roller bonus, they offer a much larger sum of cash to depositing players, although players are required to deposit a much larger sum in return.
 These bonuses may also be available for subsequent deposits and not just for first-time players.

 VIP/High-roller bonuses are also available as part of loyalty deals.
 The more you wager; the more loyalty points you can acquire.
 Players can work their way up the loyalty ladder by wagering on games, and the higher the tier your reach, the more prosperous the VIP rewards will be.